pytorch/serve/examples/stateful/sequence_batching/Readme.md

 ### Step 2: Model configuration

-Stateful inference has two parameters.
+Stateful inference has three parameters.
 TorchServe is able to process (maxWorkers * batchSize) sequences of inference requests of a model in parallel.
 * sequenceMaxIdleMSec: the max idle in milliseconds of a sequence inference request of this stateful model.
-The default value is 0 (ie. this is not a stateful model.)
+The default value is 0 (i.e. this is not a stateful model.)
 TorchServe does not process the new inference request if the max idle timeout.
+* sequenceTimeoutMSec: the max duration in milliseconds of a sequence inference request of this stateful model.
+The default value is 0 (i.e. there is effectively no sequence timeout and the sequence does not expire).
+TorchServe does not process a new inference request if the sequence timeout is exceeded.
 * maxSequenceJobQueueSize: the job queue size of an inference sequence of this stateful model.
 The default value is 1.